Babymoon

 Morocco

 Morocco ticks a lot of babymoon boxes.
 First up, it boasts year-round sunshine, so it’s a great option regardless of when your due date is.
-Plus, it lines up plenty of swish hotels at wallet-friendly prices and it’s famous for a diverse mix of food, so it’s easy to satisfy any cravings.
-It’s also in the same time zone as the UK for half the year, so you can say goodbye to jetlag and sleepless nights – until your baby arrives, that is.
+Plus, it lines up plenty of boujie hotels at budget-friendly prices and it’s famous for a diverse mix of food, so you can deffo satisfy any cravings.
+It’s also in the same time zone as the UK for half the year, so you can say goodbye to jetlag and sleepless nights – might be a few of those to come ?

 Find out more about our holidays to Morocco